 NAI is a non-profit organization championing the responsible and transparent use of information for digital advertising.
-Since 2000, we’ve been working with the leaders in online advertising to develop high standards for the collection and use of data and to provide consumers with the ability to exercise choice.
+Since 2000, we’ve worked with the leaders in online advertising to develop high standards for the collection and use of data and to provide consumers with the ability to exercise choice.
 The genesis of NAI was the need for a comprehensive self-regulatory framework for Interest-Based Advertising.

 In 2013, the NAI extended its well-respected program and high standards to the next generation of digital advertising technologies by releasing a draft Code of Conduct for the mobile environment.
 Below is a brief timeline outlining our story of success and innovation.